mhulse/grunt-js-boiler/source/README.md

 ## That it?

-If you plan on contributing to the repo then please read [CONTRIBUTING.md](CONTRIBUTING.md).
+If you plan on contributing to this repo, please read [CONTRIBUTING.md](CONTRIBUTING.md).